GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What to do with it:

-• Don't compare absolute NAV across schemes — it is mostly a proxy for fund age, as covered above.
+• Don't compare absolute NAV across schemes.
+As covered above, the absolute number is mostly a proxy for fund age.

 • Compare CAGR to the NEPSE index over the same period.
-A fund manager who has matched NEPSE has earned their fee.
-One who has trailed NEPSE by 2 percentage points consistently is destroying value relative to a passive alternative — except Nepal does not yet have a true passive index fund, which is part of why active fees are tolerable here that wouldn't be elsewhere.
+A manager who has matched NEPSE has earned the fee.
+One who has trailed NEPSE by 2 percentage points consistently is destroying value relative to a passive alternative.
+The catch: Nepal does not yet have a true passive index fund, which is part of why active fees are tolerable here in a way they would not be elsewhere.

 3. AUM (Assets Under Management)